 Many universities offer free-of-charge language courses to prepare students for the DSH or TestDaF.
 However, the number of universities that charge fees for these courses is increasing.
 This means that the number of free-of-charge places on such courses is very limited.
 Courses offered by (private) language schools outside the university sector will certainly charge fees.

-Although the DAAD does place a greater emphasis on the academic qualifications which applicants hold than on their German language skills, applicants will nevertheless be expected to take every opportunity to gain and improve their knowledge of German while they are still in their home country.
+Although the DAAD does place a greater emphasis on the academic qualifications that applicants hold than on their German language skills, applicants will nevertheless be expected to take every opportunity to gain and improve their knowledge of German while they are still in their home country.
 When it awards a scholarship, the DAAD reserves the right to make it a condition that the applicant provides proof of adequate language skills in the form of a language proficiency certificate before leaving for Germany.
 In any case, we strongly advise all applicants who are nominated for a scholarship to make use of every opportunity open to them to improve their knowledge of the German language in the time between submitting their application and leaving for Germany.

 The DAAD essentially differentiates between individual scholarships and group programmes.
-Besides a monthly payment, which the DAAD determines on the basis of the scholarship holder's academic level, individual scholarships generally include other payments as well, such as travel expenses, health insurance, accident insurance, and personal/private liability insurance.
+Besides a monthly payment, which the DAAD determines on the basis of the scholarship holder's academic level, individual scholarships generally include other payments as well, such as travel expenses, health insurance, accident insurance and personal/private liability insurance.
 Details can be found in the individual programme descriptions.

 Please take particular note

-Applicants, who have been resident in Germany for longer than 15 months at the time of application, cannot be considered.
+Applicants who have been resident in Germany for longer than 15 months at the time of application cannot be considered.